T

 Insider tips

-• Learn a few basic Mandarin phrases; while many in tourist areas speak English, locals appreciate the effort.
+• Learn a few basic Mandarin phrases; while many in tourist areas speak English, politeness is always appreciated.

 Packing highlights